 About the Village Inn and Tavern

-During the roaring 20's, "The Belgrades" were a popular vacation destination for the rich and famous, among them, famous American author Eugene O'Neil who penned "A Long Day's Journey Into Night" while summering at his cottage on Great Pond, and more recently, playwright Ernest Thompson for his award winning, "On Golden Pond".
-The L.L.
-Bean brothers also owned a camp at the mouth of Mill Stream and hunted and fished the local woodlands and waterways of Kennebeck County in the early part of the century.
+During the roaring 20's, The Belgrades were a popular vacation destination for the rich and famous, including American author Eugene O'Neil who penned "A Long Day's Journey Into Night" while summering at his cottage on Great Pond.
+Playwright Ernest Thompson further memorialized the lake with his award winning play, "On Golden Pond" that later became the famous feature film, starring Henry and Jane Fonda.

-Since then The Inn has gained national recognition for it's famous 12 Hour Roast Duck, a time honored tradition at The Village Inn since the late 1960's.
+Since then The Inn has gained national recognition for it's famous 12-Hour Roast Duck, a time honored tradition at The Village Inn since the late 1960's.
 It is still prepared in the same way today, though local seasonal cuisine is also a hallmark of Executive Chef David Jordan's busy kitchen.

 Whether you're staying in one of our eight guestrooms, joining us for dinner at the dock, or celebrating a special occasion, our seasoned staff and waterfront setting will make your visit truly memorable.
 Dock up and join us today!